 Reviving old wooden floorboards

 Once you've undertaken a thorough inspection of your wooden floorboards, ensuring that any damage identified is repaired, you can start thinking about taking steps to give them a new lease of life.
+Use our guide to painting floorboards to give yours a smart new look.
+Or follow the instructions below.

 To achieve this, you will need: